metin/ProAngularJS-Repo/README.md

 077-services-anchorscroll: demonstrates how to use the $anchorScroll service to automatically scroll to a given anchor when using $location.hash() method.

 078-services-anchorscroll-disable: demonstrates how to disable the automatic scrolling when $location.hash is invoked, and how to force scrolling to a given anchor calling the service.

+079-services-logging: demonstrates how to use the $log service, which is a wrapper around the console object.